 2 Types of in-person classes offered: Abs & Core, Barre Fitness, BODYPUMP, Bootcamp, Cardio Kickboxing, Fitlates, HIIT & Strength, HIIT 45, Pilates, Pilates Sculpt, Spin & Core, Total Body Circuits, Total Body Sculpt, Total Body Step, TRX Training, Variety of Spin, Variety of Yoga, Yoga-lates, Zumba.
 3 The last in person class was held on March 12, 2020 due to COVID-19.

-3 The last in person class was held on March 12, 2020 due to COVID-19.
 From March 30, 2020 through May 29, 2020, the remainder of the academic year, virtual fitness classes were held while students were home.
 Additional content was posted to YouTube and Instagram.
+Note: The Flynn Recreation Complex closed down in May 2019.
+A few classes a week were held in Conte Forum while there was no recreation center.
+When the Margot Connell Recreation Center opened in July not all of the Group Fitness rooms were available for classes.
+Source: Margot Connell Recreation Center